Telling stories that preserve Farm Heritage, promote Farm Pride,

 Need a speaker for your annual meeting, banquet or school?

-Over the past years, I've performed over 500 Farm Heritage Programs for over 31,000 adults and children at schools, historical societies, nursing homes, senior centers, museums, annual banquets, and other clubs and organizations.
+Over the past years, I've performed over 750 Farm Heritage Programs for over 37,000 adults and children at elementary schools, middle schools, high schools, historical societies, nursing homes, senior centers, museums, annual banquets, tractor clubs, 4-H clubs, Scouts, church groups, and other clubs and organizations.
 My goal is always to entertain and to teach with stories and photographs that aim to increase agricultural literacy, encourage farm pride, and preserve this country's great farm heritage.
 My programs are offered free, but I request travel money and that I be allowed to offer my books for sale at a reduced rate.
 Click on the EVENT tab above and select from the drop down list for more information

-I write my books to entertain children and adults with stories that show humor and love among the family but also accurately portray farm activities on a very small family farm where the family must work together to make a living.
-My hope is that my stories may also be your stories or the stories of your parents, grandparents, or great grandparents.
+I write my books to entertain and enlighten children and adults with stories that show humor and love in the farm family but also accurately portray farm activities on a very small family farm where the family must work together to make a living.
+My hope is that my farm stories may also be your stories or the stories of your parents, grandparents, or great grandparents.

 My goal is to create a Collector Series of books about a farm family in 1950 which will become Keepsake Books to be passed on from generation to generation with the result of the books being read in 100 years or more by people as they realize, "This is what it was like to live and work on a small family farm in 1950."
 I have a total of twenty titles planned that will display the farm activities from January to December of the same farm family.